-- 1. Provide the definition used for community engaged courses, the standard and required components for designation of community engaged courses, and the process through which the institution assures fidelity to the definition in those courses. - Complete the table below.
+- 1. As evidence provided for your earlier classification, you described an institution-wide definition of community engaged courses used on campus.
+For re-classification, provide the current definition used for community engaged courses, the standard and required components for designation of community engaged courses, and the process through which the institution assures fidelity to the definition in those courses.
+What, if anything, has changed since your last classification with the definition of community engaged courses?
+What, if anything, has changed with the process for identifying or approving a designated community engaged course as part of a campus curriculum?
+Explain the purpose of the revisions. - 2.
+Complete the table below.
 Data should be drawn from undergraduate and graduate for-credit courses and be indicated accordingly.
 Please also indicate what academic year the data represents: